 Changing Your Needle

-This is a must because you’ll hardly find a needle that work cotton and at the same time work smoothly on leather.
+This is a must because you’ll hardly find a needle that works the cotton and at the same time work smoothly on leather.

 Get as many packets as you can if your project demands dealing with multiple layers because you will be breaking needles every now and then.

-But if that happen too often it means the needles aren’t fit for the leather garment.
+But if that happens too often it means the needles aren’t fit for the leather garment.

 Adjust Stitch Length

-The normal stitch requires small length while leather demand increased length, the setting when working with leather is about 3.5.
-This isn’t a rule but your length has to be longer than normal stitch.
+The normal stitch requires a small length while leather demands increased length, the setting when working with leather is about 3.5.
+This isn’t a rule but your length has to be longer than the normal stitch.